Share This Article

 The Scioto River is a popular destination for kayakers in Central Ohio.
 There are several places to put your kayak in or get out of the water, including the boat ramp at Scioto Audobon Metro Park on the southern end of Columbus or North Bank Pavillion in the Arena District.

-Through Olentangy Paddle, you can kayak a beautiful route on the Scioto as it runs through Dublin, as seen below.
+Through Olentangy Paddle, you can kayak a beautiful route on the Scioto as it runs through Dublin.
+Olentangy Paddle is currently closed due to COVID-19, but they’re expecting to reopen sometime in June.
+You can follow them on Facebook for more updates.

 For more information about paddling the Scioto River through downtown, please visit The Scioto Mile Website.

-Through Olentangy Paddle, there are two different kayak routes you can take!
+Once they’re open, there are two different kayak routes on the Olentangy River you can take when renting through Olentangy Paddle!
 The Clintonville route has you putting your kayak in at Broad Meadows and setting off on a 1.5 hr journey that will end 3.6 miles later at Northmoor Park.
 The Campus to Arena District route puts you in the water at the Columbus Boat Ramp behind Huntington Park on West Nationwide Blvd.

 Of course, if you’ve got your own kayak and you’re just looking to head out by yourself, you can still access the boat launches mentioned above.